4. Prevent and mitigate (linkage)

 Does not fulfil requirement

-- Signed sustainability certificates are missing.
+- Signed sustainability declarations are missing.

-Requiring disclosure of supply chains
+d) Require disclosure of supply chains

 Suggested verifications